Spinach is a wonder food.

 When we plant our spinach, we plant TONS of it, and it always seems to be ready at the same time, even if we stagger the planting.
 After we get our fill of salads and dehydrated spinach powder over everything, we make spinach pesto.
-Delicious, hearty and with a light flavor, this is easy to make for a quick meal!
+This easy to make pesto is delicious, hearty and with a light flavor.
+Super fast and perfect for a busy weeknight meal.

 - 3 cups loosely packed, fresh spinach leaves